486958 Arrokoth: Surface features

-As on Weeyo, troughs and pit crater chains are also present along the terminator of the larger lobus Wenu.
+As on Weeyo, troughs and pit crater chains are also present along the terminator of the larger lobe Wenu.
 Wenu consists of eight distinctive units or blocks of rolling topography, each similarly sized at around 5 km.
 The units are separated by relatively bright boundary regions.
 The similar sizes of the units suggests that each was once a small planetesimal, and that they coalesced to form Wenu.
 The planetesimals are expected to have accreted slowly by astronomical standards (at speeds of several meters per second), though they must have a very low mechanical strength in order to merge and form compact bodies at these speeds.
 The central unit ('mh') is encircled by a bright annular feature, Kaʾan Arcus (initially dubbed "The Road to Nowhere").
 From stereographic analysis, the central unit appears to be relatively flat compared to the surrounding units.
 Stereographic analysis of Arrokoth has also shown that one particular unit located at Wenu's limb ('md') appears to have a higher elevation and tilt than the others.

-Akasa Linea, the neck region connecting the two lobi, has a brighter and less red appearance than the surfaces of either lobus.
-The brightness of Akasa Linea is likely due to a composition of a more reflective material than the surfaces of the lobi.
-One hypothesis suggests the bright material originated in the deposition of small particles that had fallen from the lobi over time.
-Since Arrokoth's center of gravity lies between the lobi, small particles are likely to roll down the steep slopes toward the center between each lobus.
+Akasa Linea, the neck region connecting the two lobes, has a brighter and less red appearance than the surfaces of either lobe.
+The brightness of Akasa Linea is likely due to a composition of a more reflective material than the surfaces of the lobes.
+One hypothesis suggests the bright material originated in the deposition of small particles that had fallen from the lobes over time.
+Since Arrokoth's center of gravity lies between the lobes, small particles are likely to roll down the steep slopes toward the center between each lobe.
 Another proposal suggests the bright material is produced by the deposition of ammonia ice.
 Ammonia vapor present on the surface of Arrokoth would solidify around Akasa Linea, where gases cannot escape due to the concave shape of the neck.
 The brightness of Akasa is thought to be maintained by high seasonal axial tilt as Arrokoth orbits around the Sun.
-Over the course of its orbit, Akasa Linea is shadowed when the lobi are coplanar to the direction of the Sun, at which times the neck region receives no sunlight, cooling and trapping volatiles in the region.
+Over the course of its orbit, Akasa Linea is shadowed when the lobes are coplanar to the direction of the Sun, at which times the neck region receives no sunlight, cooling and trapping volatiles in the region.

 In May 2020, the IAU's Working Group for Planetary System Nomenclature (WGPSN) formally established a naming theme for all features of Arrokoth, which are to be named after words for "sky" in the languages of the world, past and present.
 In 2021, the first few names were approved, including Sky Crater on the small lobe, later named Weeyo Lobus.
 In 2022, Kaʼan Arcus was approved for the circular arc on Wenu Lobus.
+On 17 December 2025, Akasa Linea was changed to Akasa Collum.